MedTAG/medtag-core/README.md

 This repository contatins the full source code of MedTAG, a biomedical annotation tool for tagging biomedical concepts in clinical reports.

+The full source code of MedTAG is contained inside the *MedTAG_Dockerized* directory.

 # Requirements

 Since MedTAG is provided as a Docker container, both [docker](https://docs.docker.com/engine/reference/commandline/docker/) and [docker-compose](https://docs.docker.com/compose/) are required.
 To this aim, check out the [installation procedure](https://docs.docker.com/get-docker/) for your platform.
 Moreover, the MedTAG docker container instantiates a [PostgreSQL](https://www.postgresql.org/) database, so if you plan to insert a large amount of data make sure you have enough disk space.
 For what concerns the browser choice, Chrome would be the best browser to work with MedTAG.
 Nevertheless, both Safari and Firefox are supported as well.